soulmachine/algorithm-essentials/docs/binary-tree/recursion/lowest-common-ancestor-of-a-binary-tree.md

 ---
-title: LCA of Binary Tree
+title: Lowest Common Ancestor of a Binary Tree
 ---

 ### 描述